AFLplusplus/AFLplusplus/utils/qbdi_mode/README.md

 NOTE: this code is outdated and first would need to be adapted to the current AFL++ versions.
-Try frida_mode or fpicker [https://github.com/ttdennis/fpicker/](https://github.com/ttdennis/fpicker/) first, maybe they suite your need.
+Try FRIDA mode or fpicker [https://github.com/ttdennis/fpicker/](https://github.com/ttdennis/fpicker/) first, maybe they suite your need.

 ## 1) Introduction